 - Discuss the requirements that pedestrian access must be provided when construction activities require the closure of an existing pedestrian route.
-The contractor must provide notice 5 business days prior to closing an existing pedestrian route, and the temporary pedestrian access route must be inspected for compliance with ADA standards prior to allowing use.
+The contractor must provide notice 5 business days before closing an existing pedestrian route, and the temporary pedestrian access route must be inspected for compliance with ADA standards before allowing use.
 If the contract does not have a bid item for a temporary pedestrian access route, and existing pedestrian routes must be closed to perform the work, the contractor must submit a work plan for a temporary pedestrian access route.

 - For pedestrian facilities, discuss that every pedestrian facility constructed on the project will be inspected and that dimensions and slopes of the completed facilities must meet those specified or the work may have to be removed and replaced.
 Also discuss the pre- and post-construction survey requirements for pedestrian facilities when identified in the contract by a survey bid item.

 - Advise the contractor that contract administration forms are available on the Division of Construction website.

 - Discuss the procedure for inspecting materials, particularly the early submittal of Form CEM-3101, “Notice of Materials to Be Used.”

 - When the contract requires, discuss the contractor’s quality control plans.

 - Discuss the communication of job-produced materials quality-control testing and acceptance testing, including identification of high-priority tests, shipping of samples, lines of communication for test results, timeframes for reporting quality control and acceptance test results, and any contractual testing dispute resolution processes.

 - Discuss the requirements for submitting working drawings.

 - Discuss the progress schedule requirements including provisions for submitting, reviewing, updating, and revising schedules.
 Refer to Section 3-801, “Schedule,” of this manual.